 --Advisor: Ms. Noelle Wagner (email@example.com)

 This league offers four competitive exams in Biology, Chemistry, Physics and Earth Science to all high school students.
-The exams are offered on the second Thursday of each month at an off-campus location and are followed by a refreshment break.
+The exams are offered on the second Thursday of each month on campus and are followed by a refreshment break.
 The results are then compared to other schools’ results and ranked.
 Come on out and challenge that brain material!

 --Advisor: Mrs. Kelly Banks (firstname.lastname@example.org)